Flow999Cloud/text-bot/README.md

         #CLOUDANT
         CLOUDANT_URL=

 11. The Conversation service must be trained before you can successfully use this application.
 The training data is provided in the file `resources/conversation-training-data.json` in your checkout of the repository.
-To train the model used by the Conversation service for this SK, do the following:
+To train the model used by the Conversation service for this application, do the following:

-    1. Login to Bluemix
+    1. Login to Bluemix.

-    2. Select **Dashboard** from the page heading
+    2. Select **Dashboard** from the page heading.

-    3. Select the instance of the Conversation service that you are using
+    3. Select the instance of the Conversation service that you are using.

     4. Scroll down (if necessary) and click **Launch tool**.
-(You may be asked to log in again.)
+(You may be asked to log in again).

-    5. Click **Choose a file**, navigate to the `resources` directory of your clone of the repository for this project, and select the file `conversation-training-data.json`
+    5. Click **Choose a file**, navigate to the `resources` directory of your clone of the repository for this project, and select the file `conversation-training-data.json`.

     6. Click **Import** to upload the `.json` file, creates a workspace, and trains the model used by the Conversation service.

     To find your workspace ID once training has completed, click the three vertical dots in the upper right-hand corner of the Workspace pane, and select **View details**.

-14. Push the updated application live by running the following command:
+14. Push the updated application live by running the following command from the root directory of your project:

-    cf push
+    `cf push`

     or by pressing the following "Deploy to Bluemix" button: